infosys-gcp-training/gke-training/README.md

 ## Description

 This is a set of modules for learning about Kubernetes and Google Kubernetes Engine (GKE).
-You can download modules and go through each one with GKE to learn about:
+You can download the modules and go through each one with GKE to learn about:
 * Kubernetes
 * Nodes
 * Pods